Olevi-id/ip-idp-documentation/_pages/g-benefits/3-oleviBenefits.md

 * [clean air to breath](https://www.visitfinland.com/en/articles/finnish-air-and-benefits/)
 * [clean and natural environment to enjoy and spend time](https://www.nationalparks.fi)

 List of benefits in doing business in Finland is endless, and we are not here to talk about Finland, but Olevi.
-We know you are interested though, so pleas, find more facts of Finland [here](https://toolbox.finland.fi).
+We know you are interested though, so please, find more facts of Finland [here](https://toolbox.finland.fi).

 ## Although Finnish, Olevi is International